crypto-org-chain/chain-main/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing to Chain!
-The goal of the chain-main repository is to develop the implementation of Crypto.org Chain to best power its network use cases in payments, finance and digital assets.
+The goal of the chain-main repository is to develop the implementation of Cronos POS Chain to best power its network use cases in payments, finance and digital assets.
 Good places to start are this document and [the official documentation](https://github.com/crypto-org-chain/chain-docs).
 If you have any questions, feel free to ask on [Discord](https://discord.gg/pahqHz26q4).

 All work on the code base tries to adhere to the "Development Process" described in [The Collective Code Construction Contract (C4)](https://rfc.zeromq.org/spec/42/#24-development-process).